Jekwwer/pgsql-workspace/STYLEGUIDE.md

   - **Print Width:** 88 characters
     _(Note: Overrides are applied for Markdown files with a print width of 120, while JSON files have no enforced limit.)_
 - **Note:**
-  Prettier is integrated locally and runs as part of a pre-commit hook to automatically format code before commits.
+  Prettier is integrated as an auto-formatter in VS Code and runs as part of a pre-commit hook to automatically format code before commits.

 ### SQLFluff